-Responsibilities of the Trustees for the financial statements
+Responsibilities of the Trustees for the financial statements and the statement of performance

-The Trustees are responsible on behalf of the Trust for preparing financial statements that are fairly presented and that comply with generally accepted accounting practice in New Zealand.
+The Trustees are responsible on behalf of the Trust for preparing financial statements and a statement of performance that are fairly presented and that comply with generally accepted accounting practice in New Zealand.

-The Trustees are responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The Trustees are responsible for such internal control as they determine is necessary to enable the preparation of financial statements and a statement of performance that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Trustees are responsible on behalf of the Trust for assessing the Trust's ability to continue as a going concern.
-The Trustees are also responsible for disclosing, as applicable, matters related to going concern and using the going concern basis of accounting, unless the Trustees intend to wind-up the Trust or to cease operations, or have no realistic alternative but to do so.
+In preparing the financial statements and statement of performance, the Trustees are responsible on behalf of the Trust for assessing the Trust's ability to continue as a going concern.
+If the Trustees conclude that a going concern basis of accounting is inappropriate, the Trustees are responsible for preparing financial statements on a disestablishment basis and making appropriate disclosures.

-Responsibilities of the auditor for the audit of the financial statements
+Responsibilities of the auditor for the audit of the financial statements and statement of performance

-Our objectives are to obtain reasonable assurance about whether the financial statements, as a whole, are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements and statement of performance, as a whole, are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.

 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit carried out in accordance with the Auditor-General's Auditing Standards will always detect a material misstatement when it exists.
 Misstatements are differences or omissions of amounts or disclosures, and can arise from fraud or error.
-Misstatements are considered material if, individually or in the aggregate, they could reasonably be expected to influence the decisions of readers taken on the basis of these financial statements.
+Misstatements are considered material if, individually or in the aggregate, they could reasonably be expected to influence the decisions of readers taken on the basis of these financial statements and statement of performance.

-We did not evaluate the security and controls over the electronic publication of the financial statements.
+We did not evaluate the security and controls over the electronic publication of the financial statements and statement of performance.